solzilberman/adaptobot/README.md

 This simulation consists of 4 main components, a rover, an adaptive manager, a knowledge base, and an environment.

 ### 1. Rover
-The rover is designed to patrol waypoints iteratively while avoiding obstacles, maintaining appropriate bettery levels, and staying on schedule.
+The rover is designed to patrol waypoints iteratively while avoiding obstacles, maintaining appropriate battery levels, and staying on schedule.
 The rover has a *camera* able to detect objects within a specified range.
 If an obstacle is detected within this range, the rovers LEC is enabled.

 #### 1.1 Rover's LEC
 The rovers LEC is a convolutional neural network trained on the CIFAR10 dataset.
 When the rover detects an obstacle within a specified range, it uses the CNN to classify the object.
 If the rover makes a correct prediction, the obstacle is *avoided* and moved to a new position.
 If the rover is unable to detect the obstacle, it enters manual mode and the user must use arrow keys to navigate it to the target waypoint.